 The Importance of Regular Dental Cleanings

-- Early detection of oral health issues
+- Early Detection: Identifies potential oral health issues before they become serious.

 Standard Recommendations for Dental Cleaning Frequency